JaSt17/raaven_Pipeline/README.md

 - Processes the identified fragments and merges them into a single comprehensive dataset.
 - The final dataset includes detailed information for every found fragment across different samples.
-- Normalizes read counts in the dataset to adjust for the total RNA counts in each group.
-- Outputs a normalized, ready-to-analyze dataset.
+- Outputs a ready-to-analyze dataset.

 ---

-**Note:** A more detailed explaination of the Workflow can be found in `Supplementaries/Workflow.md`

 ## Data Visualisation

-All necessary code for data visualization and analysis is located in the `Plotting_Scripts/` directory.
-This directory includes standalone scripts for generating plots, as well as Jupyter notebooks that provide a step-by-step approach to reproducing the visualizations.
+All necessary code for data visualization and analysis is located in the `Python_Scripts/plotting_functions` script.
+All plots are automatically created when runnign the pipeline.

 ## License